Charterhouse School: Houses

 There are four old boarding houses and eleven new houses in the White Book (a directory of names) order.
-In Charterhouse vocabulary an old house is one which was founded in the early years of the school, as opposed to the new houses which were created later and are situated away from the main school.
+In Charterhouse vocabulary an old house is one which was founded before the school’s move to Godalming in 1872, as opposed to the new houses which were created later and are situated away from the main school.
 They are all distinguished by the colour of the pupils' ties, umbrellas and football team's stripes.

 In Autumn 2010, a new house was opened for sixth-form pupils, called Fletcherites, named after Frank Fletcher, a former headmaster.
 The house moved into the old Great Comp building, now renovated.

-Verites, Saunderites and Gownboys houses predate the move to Godalming in 1872 and are known as the "old" houses.
-However, Girdlestoneites is now treated as one of the "old houses" because it, along with Verites, Saunderites and Gownboys, are the only houses still in their 1870s buildings, while all the rest are in their 1970s replacements.
-Technically the "old" houses plus Girdlestoneites are known as "block" houses, due to their location in the main 1870s block of buildings.
-Saunderites is named after its first Housemaster Dr. Saunders (Headmaster 1832–53) and it was the Headmaster's house, in that the headmaster would not only run the school but one of the houses.
+Verites, Saunderites and Gownboys predate the move to Godalming in 1872 and are known as the "old" houses.
+Saunderites is named after its first Housemaster Dr. Saunders (Headmaster 1832–53) and it was the Headmaster's house, in that the headmaster would run not only the school but also one of the houses.
 Gownboys was named not after their original housemaster, but because it was the scholars' house, although scholars were distributed across all the houses after the transfer to Godalming.
 As was tradition, scholars wore gowns with their uniform and were treated as superior to other boys.
 There is no longer such a tradition and the scholars are now distributed throughout the various houses, on a random but numerically equal basis.
 There are still scholars in Gownboys, but in no greater proportion than any other house.